Don't Throw Anything Away with Pausable Downloads

 These methods don't do much yet - we will gradually fill them out as we build up the example.

-Now that we have the lifecyle in, let's add in the ability to download an asset:
+Now that we have the lifecycle in, let's add the ability to download an asset:

 typealias DownloadCompletionHandler = ((_ result: Result<Data, Error&rt;) -> ())